 Things to know before planning a trip to Brazil.
-Brazil is a wonderful country with top travel destinations and truly unique tourist features at a world scale.
-In fact, Brazil has: - the world’s biggest forest (the Amazon); - the world’s biggest tropical coast, with thousands of truly exceptional beaches and resorts; - the world’s biggest waterfalls (the Iguassu Falls), - the America’s biggest concentration of animal life (the Pantanal)- unique cities (Rio de Janeiro, Salvador da Bahia) where music, exotic elements and the joy and extravagance of their people are truly remarkable and unique.
+Brazil is a wonderful country with top travel destinations and truly unique tourist features on a world scale.
+In fact, Brazil has - the world’s biggest forest (the Amazon); - the world’s biggest tropical coast, with thousands of truly exceptional beaches and resorts; - the world’s biggest waterfalls (the Iguassu Falls), - the America’s biggest concentration of animal life (the Pantanal)- unique cities (Rio de Janeiro, Salvador da Bahia) where music, exotic elements and the joy and extravagance of their people are truly remarkable and unique.
 Have a wonderful visit here with the help of this Brazil travel itinerary building tool

 Rail: - Train service within Brazil is almost nonexistent.

-What to see:- When brainstorming things to do in Brazil, many ideas come to mind: a pilgrimage to the Christ, the Redeemer statue in Rio; exploring the natural beauty of Sugarloaf Mountain and falls, shopping at the Mercado Municipal in Sao Paulo, and admiring the modernism of Brasilia, among others.
+When brainstorming things to do in Brazil, many ideas come to mind: a pilgrimage to the Christ, the Redeemer statue in Rio; exploring the natural beauty of Sugarloaf Mountain and falls, shopping at the Mercado Municipal in Sao Paulo, and admiring the modernism of Brasilia, among others.
 The diversity of the country's landscapes and people ensure a practically endless list of things to do.
 In Brazil, you can also go scuba diving, go deep-sea fishing, or witness the sights and sounds of carnival.